openstack-k8s-operators/data-plane-adoption/scenarios/README.md

 be just one, commonly known as `overcloud`, but there can be arbitrarily many.
 For each entry the following parameters can be passed:

-- `stackname`: name of the stack deployment, default is `overcloud`.
+- `stackname`: name of the stack deployment.
 - `args`: list of cli arguments to use when deploying the stack.
 - `vars`: list of environment files to use when deploying the stack.
 - `network_data_file`:  path to the network_data file that defines the network